sacalon/sacalon/docs/stdlib/src/builtin.md

 # Builtin Functions
-Hascal builtin functions is a part of Hascal's runtime library that link to any Hascal program.
+Sacalon builtin functions is a part of Sacalon's runtime library that link to any Sacalon program.

 ## `print(...)`
-Standard Hascal's print function.
+Standard Sacalon's print function.

 Example :
 ```typescript